bionicop/Digital-Garden/Sem_4/Software_Engineering/Classes_Notes/Module_1/Software_Engineering.md

 	- This desing technique revolutionised the software development process.
 It includes devlopment process.
 It inclides many new, powerful and real-wprld features like  encapsulation, abstraction, inheritance and polymorphism.
 	- These features helped tremendously in development of well-designed and high quality software.

+---
 # **Software Devlopment Life Cycle Model**
 - SDLC Models are used to define the stages included in an information system development project, from feasibility study till the maintainance of the completed application.
 ## **Classical Waterfall Model**
-- It is the basic SDLC Model, It is very simple but idealistic, This model is not in use anymore, but it's knowledge is improtant as all other SDLC Models are based on this model.
-- This model divides the SDLC in various phases.
-One Phase can be started, only after the completion of the previious phase. *This results in sequential flow of devlopment.*
+- The Classical Waterfall Model is the basic SDLC model, which divides the SDLC into various phases.
+One phase can be started only after the completion of the previous phase. *This results in sequential flow of devlopment.*

 ### **Phases of Waterfall Model:**
 - #### **Feasibilty Study:**
-	- Main goal of this phase to determine whether devloping a software is *techincally and financially stable or not*.
+	- Main goal of this phase to determine whether devloping a software is *technically and financially feasible*.
 - #### **Requirement Analysis and Specification:**
-	- Main goal is to *understand and document the requirments of the user properly*.
-	- *It consistes of 2 differnet activites:*
+	- Main goal is to *understand and document the requirments of the user properly*. *It consistes of 2 differnet activites:*
 		- ##### **Requirments Gathering/Analysis:**
 			- *All requirments* regarding the **software are gathererd and analysed**.
 			- Analysis is done _**to remove incompleteness and inconsistencies in requirments**_.